Special offer

 End conversations

 To avoid unnecessary back-and-forth conversations, be firm and polite.
-Candidates may reply to the rejection email, but you don’t need to continue responding to each of their emails unless you feel it’s valuable for your company or you’re providing specific information on their application for a different position.
+Candidates may reply to the rejection e-mail, but you don’t need to continue responding unless you feel it’s valuable for future recruitment processes or to provide specific information on their application for a different position.
 If the candidate has further questions, you might redirect them to the human resources department or another person who could answer their requests.

-Here you can find two examples of candidate rejection email:
+Here are two examples of candidate rejection e-mail:

-On behalf of First Company Studios, I want to thank you for your interest and effort in applying for the Community Manager position.
-We appreciate the time you spent here with our team and enjoyed meeting and speaking with you during the interview.
+On behalf of Fathom Communications Group, I would like to thank you for your interest and effort in applying for the Community Manager position.
+We appreciate the time you spent with our team and enjoyed meeting and speaking with you during the interview.

 At this time, we’ve decided to move on with another candidate who has more experience handling social media applications.
 However, we were very impressed with your interview performance.
 We believe you would be a great asset to our team.